Alternative Photographic Processes

 IX.
 Instructional Materials

-The student must purchase about 20 rolls of film and about 400 sheets of 8x10 photographic paper.
-The student also has to purchase dry mount tissue and 11x11 mount board.
-The school supplies the student with a facility, which includes enlargers, chemicals, and studio equipment.
-The school also provides color paper and chemicals.
+Supplies: The student must purchase a Holga, about 20 rolls of film, and about 100 sheets of 8x10 photographic paper.
+The student also must purchase dry mount tissue and 11x11 mount board.
+The college supplies the student with a facility, which includes enlargers, chemicals, and studio equipment.
+The college also provides color paper and chemicals.

 X. Methods of Evaluating Student Progress

-A final exam is administered based upon color and technical black and white manipulation.
+The final exam is based upon color and technical black and white manipulation.

 XI.
 Other Course Information